-Focus Area Objectives and Review Scope physics aspects like time effectiveness, reactivity worth, single failure criterion including failure of one the most "heavy" element, short and long term effectiveness the design's sufficiency to cover level 3 defence in depth the dispositioning of trip coverage, including how trip set points are utilized and the rationale for the number of trip parameters and support systems/parameters the use of redundancy, diversity and reliability to ensure means of shutdown is always available when needed description of the various guaranteed shutdown states to be used by the design how separation will be maintained between reactor control/protection systems and other protection, control and regulating systems interface between the means of shutdown. and other reactor components such as the reactor coolant and moderator the effects of chemistry (if applicable) 7 manufacturing aspects of devices that will be used for shutdown Emergency core cooling and emergency heat removal systems Objectives to confirm that the vendor understands CNSC expectations and regulatory requirements as they pertain to emergency core cooling and emergency heat removal systems to confirm that the design, as it is evolving, is meeting CNSC expectations for emergency core cooling system(s) and emergency heat removal systems Review Scope For emergency core cooling systems (ECC), a description of: the basic design of emergency core cooling system(s) including how this system will be a barrier to core damage support and interfacing systems to the ECC system(s) ECC's chief function and the most challenging event how design requirements intend to consider proven designs, operating experience and plant layout factors This review also examines codes and standards that the vendor proposes to use for the design of ECC systems.
-For emergency heat removal systems, a description of: the basic design of emergency heat removal systems including how these systems will be a barrier to core or pressure boundary damage support and interfacing systems to the emergency heat removal systems each emergency heat removal system's chief function analysis of the most challenging events these systems will mitigate against how design requirements intend to consider proven designs, operating experience and plant layout factors this review also examines codes and standards that the vendor proposes to use for the design of emergency heat removal systems
+Focus area Objectives and review scope Physics aspects like time effectiveness, reactivity worth, single failure criterion including failure of one the most "heavy" element, short and long term effectiveness The design's sufficiency to cover level 3 defence in depth The dispositioning of trip coverage, including how trip set points are utilized and the rationale for the number of trip parameters and support systems/parameters The use of redundancy, diversity and reliability to ensure means of shutdown is always available when needed Description of the various guaranteed shutdown states to be used by the design How separation will be maintained between reactor control/protection systems and other protection, control and regulating systems Interface between the means of shutdown and other reactor components such as the reactor coolant and moderator The effects of chemistry (if applicable) Manufacturing aspects of devices that will be used for shutdown 7 Objectives Emergency core cooling and emergency heat removal systems To confirm that the vendor understands CNSC expectations and regulatory requirements as they pertain to emergency core cooling and emergency heat removal systems To confirm that the design, as it is evolving, is meeting CNSC expectations for emergency core cooling system(s) and emergency heat removal systems Review scope For emergency core cooling systems (ECC), a description of: The basic design of emergency core cooling system(s) including how this system will be a barrier to core damage Support and interfacing systems to the ECC system(s) ECC's chief function and the most challenging event How design requirements intend to consider proven designs, operating experience and plant layout factors This review also examines codes and standards that the vendor proposes to use for the design of ECC systems.
+For emergency heat removal systems, a description of: The basic design of emergency heat removal systems including how these systems will be a barrier to core or pressure boundary damage Support and interfacing systems to the emergency heat removal systems Each emergency heat removal system's chief function Analysis of the most challenging events these systems will mitigate against How design requirements intend to consider proven designs, operating experience and reactor layout factors This review also examines codes and standards that the vendor proposes to use for the design of emergency heat removal systems

-Focus Area Objectives and Review Scope 8 Objectives Containment /confinement and safety-important civil structures to confirm that the vendor has understood and interpreted correctly the CNSC's expectations for design of containment/confinement and mitigating/complementary features that cover the full spectrum of reactor operating conditions and accident conditions.
-This includes beyond design basis accidents and severe accidents to confirm that the design, as it is evolving, is meeting CNSC expectations for the performance and design of the containment/confinement structures to assess the scope and completeness of containment design compliance with CNSC regulatory requirements (RD-337 or RD-367) Review Scope • description of containment/confinement structures & systems, including descriptions of: system actuation (trip parameters by list and numbers) instrumentation and control logic (and related software) major equipment trip parameters materials physical and chemical properties of cooling substances (e.g., light water with some quality, demineralised, raw) redundancy independence and separation reliability physical layout human factors aspects or interaction with operator(s) in main control room as well as secondary control facilities the requirements for containment / confinement structures including external hazards (e.g., seismic and environmental qualification) • the design and analysis tools including tool verification and validation and uncertainty analysis.
-This should include tools and methods to perform deterministic and probabilistic safety analyses of severe accidents • the methods used to prevent/mitigate containment/confinement bypass means of control of radiation release the description of severe accident mitigation and management program the description of complementary design features review of other civil structures important to safety: purpose, functional and structural characteristics, safety class safety and safety support systems radioactive and dangerous substances other systems seismic and EQ qualification external hazards robustness
+Focus area Objectives and review scope 8 Objectives Containment /confinement and safety-important civil structures To confirm that the vendor has understood and interpreted correctly the CNSC's expectations for design of containment/confinement and mitigating/complementary features that cover the full spectrum of reactor operating conditions and accident conditions.
+This includes beyond-design-basis accidents and severe accidents To confirm that the design, as it is evolving, is meeting CNSC expectations for the performance and design of the containment/confinement structures To assess the scope and completeness of containment design compliance with CNSC regulatory requirements (REGDOC-2.5.2 or RD-367) Review scope description of containment/confinement structures & systems, including descriptions of: descriptions of: o seismic and environmental qualification external hazards robustness